2018 – a special year for Engine Expo!

 This year saw the 20th edition of Engine Expo come to Stuttgart Messe, where more than 80 companies – from more than 20 countries – presented their latest developments, including a number of exciting and innovative new technologies, ensuring Engine Expo 2018 was solidly busy throughout the three days as it celebrated a key milestone in its history.

-Held alongside four complementary shows – Automotive Testing Expo Europe, Automotive Interiors Expo Europe, Global Automotive Components and Suppliers Expo, and Autonomous Vehicle Technology World Expo, which all took place in adjoining halls at the Stuttgart Messe – more than 14,000 visitors came through the doors over the full three days (5-7 June) of the combined event, creating a new record.
-In all, some 800 companies were in Stuttgart to showcase the next-generation in automotive technologies and services.
+Held alongside four complementary shows – Automotive Testing Expo Europe, Automotive Interiors Expo Europe, Global Automotive Components and Suppliers Expo, and Autonomous Vehicle Technology World Expo, which all took place in adjoining halls at the Stuttgart Messe – more than 14,000 visitors came through the doors over the full three days (June 5, 6, 7) of the combined event, creating a new record.
+In all, some 800 companies were in Stuttgart to showcase the next generation in automotive technologies and services.

 Highlights from the floor at Engine Expo included Sentronics’s debut of its integrated system for automotive fuel consumption measurement.
 The FlowSonic system features a new FlowSonic FCM rack control module, which delivers real-time mass flow fuel consumption measurement when used in conjunction with the FlowSonic LF sensor and a third-party density meter.

 Lisk also introduced its newest fuel metering solution at Engine Expo 2018.
 “The new metering valve has been designed for use in small two-stroke engines with electronic fuel injection,” said Norbert Heavey, sales manager at Lisk.
 “The benefit of the new valve is that it is both vibration-resistant and lightweight.
 In the current industry climate, the need for this fuel metering valve is becoming greater and greater.”